When deciding between in-person video conversations and written email feedback, which kind of appointment is best for you?

 - Talking face-to-face with someone about my writing usually helps me the most.

-Video-based appointments are available in 30-minute slots.
-You can talk with the tutor for all or part of that time—whatever suits your need.
+Video conversation appointments are available in 30-minute slots, and you can make 2 of them per week.
+You can talk with the tutor for part or all of the 30 minutes—whatever suits your need.

-When you have specific questions about a complete draft or about a specific part or feature of your paper, an email-based appointment is appropriate.
-Be sure to describe your assignment and your questions when making the appointment—the more detail you give the tutor about what you need help with, the better!
+When you have specific questions about a complete draft or about a specific part of your paper like the introduction or the references, an email feedback appointment is appropriate.
+Be sure to describe your assignment and your questions when making the appointment—the tutor needs as much detail as possible in order to provide effective help, especially when you are only sending a partial draft.

 - I’ve written a complete draft and want to know what I can do to improve it.